harshil-mistry/harshil-mistry/README.md

 ## 🔥 What I'm Working On

 - 🎧 **MusicLink - Playlist Converter** — Jump between Spotify, YouTube or YT Music effortlessly
-- 🤖 **AIML Club Website** — With being the Web Team lead comes some responsibilities
+- 🤖 **AIML Club Site** — Being the Web Team Lead comes with its share of responsibilities—and I’m all in.
-- 🌐 **Portfolio** — Animations?
+- 🌐 **Portfolio Website** — Animations?
 Yes.
 Even more animations?
 Also yes.

 ---